ss12compilerbau/simple-pascal-compiler/README.md

 ## ToDo
 * Implement code generation for record field access
 * Deal with Strings (fix 64 bytes?)
+* Implement system calls in the parser
-* Implement file operations in the VM
+* Implement file operations in the VM and in the parser
 * Implement symbol table taking care of type sections and forward type declarations
 * Check out the tests if they work and if not, why
 * Do whatever is missing for self-compiling